-- 1) the peculiarities of neonatal and young child physiology; - 2) diagnosis and diagnosis of congenital malformations; - 3) basics of neonatal surgery;
+- 1) the peculiarities of neonatal and young child physiology; - 2) diagnosis and diagnosis of congenital malformations; - 3) basics of neonatal surgery; - 4) Fundamentals of paediatric traumatology, with a particular focus on multiorgan trauma and craniocerebral trauma;

-- 4) Fundamentals of paediatric traumatology, with a particular focus on multiorgan trauma and craniocerebral trauma; - 5) basics of diagnosis and treatment of acute abdominal syndromes, especially intussusception and appendicitis; - 6) treatment of burns.
+- 5) basics of diagnosis and treatment of acute abdominal syndromes, especially intussusception and appendicitis; - 6) treatment of burns.

-the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical and the number of treatments and medical procedures that apply to the doctor in the course of this internship.
+the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical procedures and treatments in the table concerning the list of and the number of treatments and medical procedures that apply to the doctor in the course of this internship.